brainwipe/brainwipe.github.io/content/blog/2024-12-11-deploy-container-codedeploy/index.md

 [{"name":"worker","imageUri":"1234567890.dkr.ecr.eu-west-2.amazonaws.com/mco/worker:test"}]
 ```

-Where `name` is the name of the service in ECS we're deploying to and `imageUri` is ECR image locaiton.
-You'll notice we're using the tag "test" and that won't change.
-See "You can't specify ECR tag as a Pipeline parameter" below for why.
+Where `name` is the name of the service in ECS we're deploying to and `imageUri` is ECR image location.
+You'll notice we're using the tag "test" and that **won't change**.
+Why's that?
+Check "You can't specify ECR tag as a Pipeline parameter" below.

-With that saved in GitHub, go back to the pipeline and hit edit.
+With that saved in your new infrastructure repo in GitHub, go back to the pipeline and hit edit.

 - In Source, click Edit stage
 - Click `+ Add Action Group`